Everything You Need To Know About Eating Through the Stanley Marketplace

 If that doesn’t get your stomach growling enough, food lovers will also love popping by shops like Savory Spice, Zero Market as well as a soon to be named butcher.
 Savory Space is a home cook’s paradise with more than 400 freshly ground herbs and spices to take home and get cooking, while Zero Market offers all the tools you need to lead a more waste-free life inside and outside of the kitchen.
 No matter what food you fancy, we think Yellowbelly co-founder Davis said it best: “The Stanley Market team did an insanely good job of curating a great group of people.
 We can’t wait to see where it goes.”

 What are you most excited to see at Stanley Market?
-Let us know in the comments, and stay tuned for more coverage and more opens in the space.
+Let us know in the comments.

-Stanely Marketplace is located at 2501 Dallas St, Aurora, Colorado is opened from 10 a.m. to 10 p.m. daily.
+Stanley Marketplace is located at 2501 Dallas St, Aurora, Colorado is opened from 7 a.m. to 10 p.m. daily.